azukashi/exxyll/README.md

 # Exxyll v2

-This repository contains all Source Code of Exxyll at Discord.js v13.0.0
+This repository contains all Source Code of Exxyll at Discord.js v13.1.0

 # Status

-In Development (accumulated 12% of 100%)
+In Development (accumulated 12% of Full 100%)

+# Run Script

+- `yarn start` Start the bot.
+- `yarn run dev` Start Development with `nodemon`.
+- `yarn run shard` Start the bot with Sharding Client Process.
+- `yarn lint` Start Linting using ESLint (WIP)

 # Todo